jphmrst/PLC/Troubleshooting.md

 find is really the same as your situation, and make sure that they are applicable to the same platform/version as you are running.

+## Failures installing the Agda core system

+### Stack fails to install the `zlib` (or other) library when installing Agda

+Try installing the library from the normal installer for your system (for example, `apt` on Debian or Ubuntu), before running `stack`.

+### Stack reports that the file `user-manual.pdf` cannot be located

+Remove the line containing `doc/user-manual.pdf` from the `Agda.cabal` file in the `agda` directory which you cloned via Git.

+### Stack reports an invalid byte sequence in a program called `happy.exe`

+If you see an error message like this one

+    happy.exe: src/Language/JavaScript/Parser/Grammar7.y: hGetContents: invalid argument (invalid byte sequence)

+(possibly with a different file), then try setting the locale of your machine to US English with the UTF-8 character set.
+For example, on Debian/Ubuntu linux, you would use

+    apt-get install -y locales locales-all
+    update-locale LANG=en_US.utf8
+    LANG="en_US.utf8"

 ## Problems installing the standard libraries {#stdlib}

 This section applies